Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Introduction

-In the 4-body problem, despite a rich body of research, a complete and precise classification of central configurations remains unavailable.
+A non-collinear central configuration of the $n$-body problem is \textit{convex}, if each body lies on the boundary of the convex hull formed by all the $n$ bodies.
+It is \textit{strictly convex} if each body lies in the exterior of the convex hull formed by the other $n-1$ bodies.
+It is \textit{concave} if it is not strictly convex, and it is \textit{strictly concave} if it is not convex.
+In the 4-body problem, except for the collinear cases, there is no central configuration that is convex (resp., concave) but not strictly convex (resp., concave), according to the Perpendicular Bisector Theorem (or Lemma \ref{perpendicular} in this paper).
+Despite a rich body of research, a complete and precise classification of the 4-body central configurations remains unavailable.
 The convex case, however, is comparatively better understood.
 MacMillan and Bartky established the existence of a convex central configuration for any four ordered masses \cite{macmillan1932}, with an alternative proof provided later by Xia \cite{xia2004}.
 Regarding the uniqueness aspect, while Simó and Yoccoz addressed the problem, a rigorous mathematical proof is still lacking, with support limited to numerical evidence.
-The existence and the uniqueness conjecture has been confirmed for several specific convex shapes \cites{cors2012, xie2012, santoprete2021a, santoprete2021b}.
-Sun, Xie, and You \cite{sun2023} recently made a closed step forward, giving a proof for masses sufficiently bounded away from zero.
-The characterization of the convex case with partial equal masses has been thoroughly established \cites{perez2007,fernandes2017,albouy2008}, and Corbera, Cors, and Roberts have achieved a complete classification of the convex 4-body central configurations \cite{corbera2019}.
+The existence and the uniqueness conjecture has been confirmed for several specific convex shapes \cites{cors2012, santoprete2021a, santoprete2021b, xie2012}.
+Sun, Xie, and You \cite{sun2023} recently made some progress, giving a proof for masses sufficiently bounded away from zero.
+The characterization of the convex case with partial equal masses has been thoroughly established \cites{albouy2008,fernandes2017,perez2007}, and Corbera, Cors, and Roberts have achieved a complete classification of the convex 4-body central configurations in \cite{corbera2019}.

 For the concave 4-body central configurations, the classification remains unresolved, despite the proof of their existence \cite{hampton2002}.
-The solutions for the concave shapes with some partial equal masses were mentioned or discussed in \cites{long2003,shi2010,martha2013}.
-In addition, a simple degenerate concave central configuration in the 4-body problem was discovered by Palmore \cite{palmore1975b}, which facilitated studies on the bifurcation problems of central configurations \cites{leandro2003,simo1978,meyer1988a,bernat2009}.
+The solutions for the concave shapes with some partial equal masses were mentioned or discussed in \cites{martha2013,corbera2014,long2003,rusu2016,shi2010}.
+In addition, a simple degenerate concave central configuration in the 4-body problem was discovered by Palmore \cite{palmore1975b}, which facilitated studies of central-configuration bifurcations \cites{bernat2009,leandro2003,meyer1988,rusu2016,simo1978}.